Elena' s AI Blog

 Elena Daehnhardt

-GitHub is a popular web-based platform for version control and collaboration that allows developers to work together on projects from anywhere.
-It offers various features to manage code and collaborate with others, and one key feature that makes it secure and flexible is the personal access tokens.
-In this post, I will explain how to create and use personal access tokens, an excellent way to access and update Git repositories.
+GitHub is a web-based platform for version control and collaboration that lets developers work together on projects from anywhere.
+One feature that makes Git authentication both secure and flexible is the personal access token (PAT).
+In this post, I explain how to create and use personal access tokens, an excellent way to access and update Git repositories over HTTPS.

 I like using personal access tokens instead of passwords when authenticating to GitHub in the command line or with the API.
 You can pull and push, do commits and do any repository manipulations you need with the personal access tokens expressly set up for your application and required level of access.